nhsx/SynthVAE/README.md

 ### About the Project

-This repository holds code for the NHSX Analytics Unit PhD internship project (previously known as Synthetic Data Generation - VAE) contextualising and investigating the potential use of Variational AutoEncoders (VAEs) for synthetic health data generation undertaken by Dominic Danks.
+This repository holds code for the NHSX Analytics Unit PhD internship project (previously known as Synthetic Data Generation - VAE) contextualising and investigating the potential use of Variational AutoEncoders (VAEs) for synthetic health data generation initially undertaken by Dominic Danks.
+This has then been further extended through the work undertaken by David Brind.

 [Project Description - Synthetic Data Exploration: Variational Autoencoders](https://nhsx.github.io/nhsx-internship-projects/synthetic-data-exploration-vae/)